 Plan your trip

-Take the train from London Kings Cross to Leeds.
-Trains leave regularly throughout the day (look up times) and the journey takes approximately 2 hour 15 minutes.
+Take the train from London Kings Cross to Leeds for easy connection along The Bentham Line to stations between Long Preston and Leeds, Giggleswick and Clapham.
+Trains from London Kings Cross leave regularly throughout the day (look up times) and the journey takes approximately 2 hour 15 minutes.

 Attractions along the Bentham Line include: